dyarger/multivariate_matern/README.md

 # Multivariate Matérn

-This repository houses new multivariate Matérn models based on stochastic integration.
+This repository houses new multivariate Matérn models based on stochastic integration, as detailed in https://arxiv.org/abs/2309.02584.

 The primary interest is likely the code/ folder.
 There are separate files for d = 1 and d = 2.
 Files plot_1d.R and plot_2d.R plot the cross-covariance functions included in the paper.